-The following section will be effective once SCANVA is fully implemented address adult well-being.
+The South Carolina Adult Needs and Vulnerability Assessment (SCANVA) is a tool and process designed to assist case managers in understanding relevant circumstances in order to identify needs, confirm vulnerability and maltreatment, aid in effective supportive decision making and to address adult well-being.
 The SCANVA is a communimetric tool, meaning that it provides context by taking into account a person's circumstances, their perspective and how their situation changes over time.
 Communimetric tools are designed to be conversational between the case manager and the adult and allows the case manager to hear the specific needs from the adult.
 Using a variety of information types, the case manager will rate the adult's needs and strengths based on the adult's circumstance at that time.
 The SCANVA is also designed to be administered multiple times with the same adult to measure change over time.